 I may receive commissions from purchases made through links in this article including Amazon Affiliates.
 Full Disclosure

-With guidance from the EWG, here are some things to look for in a non-toxic sunscreen product.
+With guidance from the EWG, here are some things to look for in safer sunscreens.

 The active ingredients in a sunscreen should be minerals, not chemicals.
-Mineral sunscreens like zinc oxide and titanium dioxide are physical sun blockers, meaning they act as a barrier on the skin, but are not absorbed into the skin.
+Mineral-based sunscreens like zinc oxide and titanium dioxide are physical sun blockers, meaning they act as a barrier on the skin, but are not absorbed into the skin.
+They do an excellent job blocking UV light and ultimately protect you from the threat of skin cancer.

 It’s also important the the minerals used are non-nano sized particles, due to concerns that extremely small nanoparticles may be absorbed into the skin and bloodstream.

 Even when you are buying mineral sunscreen, you need to pay attention to the other, inactive ingredients in a sunscreen lotion or spray.
-Beware of paraben preservatives, artificial fragrances and all the other ingredients to avoid in personal care products.
+Beware of paraben preservatives, artificial fragrances and other potentially harmful chemicals that may cause endocrine disruption or lead to other health concerns.
+(Here’s a list of some other important ingredients to avoid in personal care products.)

-Instead, look for natural, plant-based ingredients that have beneficial properties for your skin.
-The safest sunscreen brands will be either unscented or lightly scented with natural essential oils.
+Instead, look for natural ingredients (and some organic ingredients) that have beneficial properties for your skin.
+The best sunscreens will be either unscented or lightly scented with natural essential oils.

 Broad Spectrum